arkivanov/Decompose/docs/navigation/stack/navigation.md

 ### push(configuration)

 Pushes the provided `Configuration` at the top of the stack.
 Decompose will throw an exception if the provided `Configuration` is already present in the stack.
+This usually happens when a component is pushed on user interaction (e.g. a button click).
+Consider using [pushNew](#pushnewconfiguration) instead.

 !!! note "Illustration"